masipila/openhab-spot-price-optimizer/doc/Heating-contol-points-example.md

 midItem = items.getItem("MidHeatingHours");
 midHeatingHours = Math.round(midItem.state);

+// Define how many peaks you want to block.
+If you need to frequently change this, create an Item for this. peaks = 2;

+// Pass the optimization parameters to the optimizer. optimizer.setOptimizationParameters(heatingHours, midHeatingHours, peaks);

-// Optimize the heating hours avoiding the peaks and write them to the database. optimizer.blockPeaks(heatingHours, midHeatingHours);
+// Optimize the heating hours: Block the peaks and allow remaining.
+Save results to the database. optimizer.blockPeaks();
-optimizer.allowRemainingHours();
+optimizer.allowAllRemaining();
 points = optimizer.getControlPoints();
 influx.writePoints('HeatPumpCompressorControl', points);
 ```